Liujiashu2018/ml_from_scratch/README.md

 # ML Algorithms from Scratch
 This project consists of 5 DIY machine learning algorithms: Classification tree, Random Forest, AdaBoost regression tree, Gradient Boost regression tree, and K-Nearest Neighbors.
 We have rewritten a function for each method to achieve similar outputs as their standard implementations.
 Additionally, for each method, we have developed a cross-validation function to tune one hyperparameter.
 The project includes each method, along with two functions, in an R package.
-Moreover, we compare the accuracy of our functions to that of the original R package, using the penguins dataset in R.
+Moreover, we compare the accuracy of our functions to that of the original R package, using the penguins dataset in R. Link to the R packages: https://github.com/Eve1002

 -Classification Tree-